Hiking with History on Kodiak Island

 Experiencing nature and wildlife are two of the highlights of an Alaska cruise.
 While water tours are fun for exploring glaciers or whale watching, Alan and I enjoy hiking during a cruise to Alaska.

-This nature hike is a boomer travel adventure that will satisfy any active traveler.
+This hike on Kodiak Island is a boomer travel adventure that will satisfy any active traveler.
 Photographers, nature lovers and history fans will enjoy it too.

 On Kodiak Island, a trail winds through the green forest at Fort Abercrombie State Historical Park.